After surgery

 A breast prosthesis is an artificial breast shape that sits inside your bra to replace all or part of your breast.

-You use a prosthesis after you have surgery to remove the whole breast (mastectomy).
+You might use a prosthesis after you have surgery to remove the whole breast (mastectomy).
 This is called a full prosthesis.
 There are also prostheses available if you have surgery to remove part of the breast.
 These are called partial prostheses.

 Some women may have a delayed breast reconstruction after a mastectomy.
 You can wear a prosthesis after the mastectomy until you have your reconstruction.
 A breast reconstruction is surgery to create a new breast mound after a mastectomy.